 Get on board with food safety audits

-Food safety should be a top priority for your food business.
+Food safety must be a top priority for your food business.
 Every year, thousands of people get sick from foodborne illnesses.
 This is why food safety audits are so important.
-They help to ensure that food is safe and free from harmful hazards.
+They help to ensure that food is safe for customers and free from harmful hazards.

 What is a food safety audit?

-A food safety audit is an in depth inspection of a food manufacturing or catering business to ensure that they are complying with all relevant regulations and good practice standards.
+A food safety audit is an in depth inspection of a food manufacturing or catering business.
+It’s purpose is to ensure that the business is complying with all the relevant food safety and allergen regulations and good practice standards.

-These audits are conducted by qualified auditors or consultants who are trained to identify potential risks and hazards in food production and handling.
+Audits are conducted by qualified auditors or consultants who may be EHOs but should be trained to identify potential risks and hazards in food production and handling.

 Why are food safety audits important?

-Food safety audits are important for several reasons.
-Firstly, they help to ensure that food products are safe to eat.
-By identifying potential hazards and risks such as cross contamination or poor temperature control, auditors can help prevent foodborne illnesses from happening.
+Firstly, they help to ensure that food is safe to eat, by identifying potential hazards and risks such as cross contamination or poor temperature control, auditors can help prevent food borne illnesses from happening.

 Finally, they can help food premises to identify areas where they can improve their processes and procedures.
 This can lead to better efficiency and productivity, as well as improved food safety.